Geneviève Guitel: Career in history of mathematics

-Her publications include Histoire comparée des numérations écrites, where on p.
+In 1975, she published a book Histoire comparée des numérations écrites, (Comparative History of Written Number Systems) where on p.
 51–52 and in the chapter "Les grands nombres en numération parlée", p.
-566–574, (English: The large numbers in oral numeration), she made the first recorded use of the terms échelle longue and échelle courte.
+566–574, (English: The large numbers in oral numeration) she first recorded use of the terms long and short scales (échelle longue and échelle courte).
+Afterwards, she resigned from her research fellowship the same year, aged 80.